conduktor/conduktor-docs/src/pages/changelog/Gateway-3.6.1.md

 ### Feature changes

-- Changes to `Limit Commit Offset Plugin`
+- Changes to `Limit Commit Offset Plugin`:
   - accuracy of rate limiting has been improved
   - `action`/`throttleTimeInMs` properties did not work correctly and are now ignored
 - Changes to `cluster ACLs`